ibexa/documentation-developer/docs/content_management/images/configure_image_picker.md

 ## Requirements

+Before you install a standalone Assets Library Widget, you must have:

 - React 18
-- Latest version of web browser Chrome, Firefox or Safari
+- The latest version of web browser Chrome, Firefox or Safari
-- Instance can be reached out from external services
+- Instance that can be reached out from external services
+- OAuth2 Server enabled

 ## Instalation

-Installation should be done through `npm install``.
+Installation should be done through `npm install`.

 Go to https://github.com/ibexa/assets-library-widget-dist/pkgs/npm/assets-library-widget.